slinkity/slinkity/ARCHITECTURE.md

 When you run the `slinkity` command, what happens?

 1. **All arguments are parsed**.
-These arguments closely mirror those of eleventy's CLI command to make onboarding as seemless as possible - src/cli/index.js
+These arguments closely mirror those of Eleventy's CLI command to make onboarding as seemless as possible - src/cli/index.js

-All args are passed directly to eleventy with 2 exceptions:
+All args are passed directly to Eleventy with 2 exceptions:
-- `serve` - this starts eleventy in `--watch` mode instead, so Slinkity can spin up an independent Vite server instead of 11ty's browsersync server ([see here](src/cli/index.js#L69-L71))
+- `serve` - this starts Eleventy in `--watch` mode instead, so Slinkity can spin up an independent Vite server instead of 11ty's Browsersync server ([see here](src/cli/index.js#L69-L71))
 - `port` - since we use our own server, we'll need to pick up and pass this port to Vite as well

-2. **Check for any eleventy configs in your project**.
+2. **Check for any Eleventy configs in your project**.
 If we find one, we'll look for any custom directories you've returned (input, output, etc).
 We'll pass these off to the Vite server so it can look in the right place.

 ### When using the dev server

-We start 2 dev servers in parallel here: an eleventy server to build your templates and watch for file changes, and a Vite server for resource bundling and debugging in your browser.
+We start 2 dev servers in parallel here: an Eleventy server to build your templates and watch for file changes, and a Vite server for resource bundling and debugging in your browser.

 3. **Start the Vite server pointing to your Eleventy output directory.** If that directory doesn't exist yet, fear not!
 Vite patiently waits for the directory to get written 😁 - `src/cli/vite.js`
 4. **Start Eleventy in `--watch` mode with our custom Slinkity config applied.** Note users _don't_ have to import and apply Slinkity as a plugin directly!
-Instead, we send our own config file to 11ty with our plugin applied ([see slinkityConfig](src/cli/slinkityConfig.js)), and nest the user's eleventy config (if any) inside of this.
+Instead, we send our own config file to 11ty with our plugin applied ([see slinkityConfig](src/cli/slinkityConfig.js)), and nest the user's Eleventy config (if any) inside of this.
 Just adds some extra [DX](https://www.netlify.com/blog/2021/01/06/developer-experience-at-netlify/) spice 🌶 - `src/cli/eleventy.js`

 ### When performing production builds